getify/TNG-Hooks/README.md

 In the above snippet, `activated` is persistent (across invocations) state for the `renderUsername(..)` function, and `expanded` is separate persistent state for the `onClickUsername(..)` function.

-**Note:** Since TNG does not currently implement [React's `useEffect(..)` hook](https://reactjs.org/docs/hooks-effect.html), this example is emulating the one-time click handler attachment via a persistent `activated` state.
+**Note:** Since **TNG-Hooks** does not currently implement [React's `useEffect(..)` hook](https://reactjs.org/docs/hooks-effect.html), this example is emulating the one-time click handler attachment "side effect" via a persistent `activated` state, which only runs once.

-If `useState(..)` is used inside a non-TNG-wrapped function, it's emulating a [React "Custom Hook"](https://reactjs.org/docs/hooks-custom.html), and so that function must be called from another TNG-wrapped function; otherwise, an error will be thrown.
+If a hook like `useState(..)` is used inside a non-TNG-wrapped function, that function is emulating a [React "Custom Hook"](https://reactjs.org/docs/hooks-custom.html), and so it must be called from another TNG-wrapped function; otherwise, an error will be thrown.
 See [TNG Custom Hooks](#tng-custom-hooks) below for more information.

 ## Overview

 **TNG-Hooks** is inspired by [React's Hooks](https://reactjs.org/docs/hooks-overview.html) mechanism.
-It implements similar capabilities but for stand-alone (non-React) functions.
+It implements some similar capabilities but for stand-alone (non-React) functions.

 `TNG(..)` is a utility to wrap one or more functions so they are able to maintain a persistent hook context across multiple invocations.